mvchalupnik/spdc-simulator/README.md

 - Plot total output power as a function of theta_p and other params
 - Make plot of sinc function with +/- Big omega
 - Can check pump beam size and even linewidth dependence
-- Visibility? (walkoff)

 Coding style
-- Remove unnecessary imports and other cleaning
 - Type hints
-- autoformat?/lint?

 Final
 - Readme